 Blue Gangsta,” Xscape (2014):

-It’s about a woman lying to him, but fret not as he’s the blue gangsta (whatever the f*** that means).
-They released this one after Michael was dead, which leads me to suspect he went to his grave knowing the tune was crap.
+It’s about a woman lying to him!
+Ah, but fret not, for he is the “Blue Gangsta” (whatever the f*** that means).
+This wasn’t released until after Michael was dead, which leads me to conclude he went to his grave knowing the tune was crap.

 “Dear Michael,” Forever, Michael (1975):